navapbc/labs-decision-support-tool/README.md

 ## Data Ingestion

 The data streams are currently separated by chat engines which are defined in [app/src/chat_engine.py](https://github.com/navapbc/labs-decision-support-tool/blob/main/app/src/chat_engine.py).
-To add a new engine, a class must be created with the following attributes engine_id,name, datasets (which must match the name of the ingestion dataset’s script, see below), and a formatter which formats the chat engine’s response.
+To add a new engine, a class must be created with the following attributes: `engine_id`, `name`, `datasets` (which must match the name of the ingestion dataset’s script, see below), and a formatter which formats the chat engine’s response.

 ## Loading documents

-The application supports loading Guru cards from .json files or PDFs of the [Michigan's Bridges Eligibility Manual (BEM)](https://mdhhs-pres-prod.michigan.gov/olmweb/ex/BP/Public/BEM/000.pdf).
+The application supports loading Guru cards from .json files or PDFs of [Michigan's Bridges Eligibility Manual (BEM)](https://mdhhs-pres-prod.michigan.gov/olmweb/ex/BP/Public/BEM/000.pdf).

 ### Loading documents locally